BurlingtonCodeAcademy/startup-vermont/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# TO SETUP LOCAL ENVIRONMENT VARIABLE FOR MONGODB.
 Create an mLab username and password.

 For Mac/Linux users, you can simply type: